sbrink00/MKS21X-FinalProject/README.md

 -Samuel Brink: I updated the payout method in Blackjack so that it pays the correct amount when the player and dealer tie but are both under 21.
 I also started working on the master Casino file that the user will use to run the casino.

+January 16:

+-Samuel Brink: I built on Elias's work on the poker class by adding a bet method, a deal method, and most of the swap method.
+The bet method is error proof, it will just keep asking for a bet until the user inputs a valid one.
+The deal method is very similar to the blackjack deal method except it deals out five cards instead of two.
+The swap method asks the user to input the indices (starting with 0) of all the cards they want to swap out (up to all five).
+It then puts these indices in an ArrayList.
+The next thing I will implement is a way to replace the cards at the given indices with random cards from the shoe.

+January 17:

+-Samuel Brink: I wrote 9 methods in the hand class that check the hand to see if it is the hand specified by the method.
+For example, the fullHouse() method returns true if the hand that calls it is a full house, and false if it isn't.
+I did this for all nine poker hands, not including the high card hand, as that is the default if it isn't any other hand.
+I combined these methods into the determineHand() method in Poker, which checks the players hand against each possible poker hand starting from the top (royal flush) and going down (to a pair).
+This is because the way I wrote the checker methods means that a three of a kind is also a pair, so it is necessary to check from high to low, not low to high, or else a three of a kind could get marked as a pair.